 We will see that our program obediently displays “Hello World”, just as we expected.

-Finally, if we want to avoid writing the full path to the compiler, we can add the path to the PATH system variable.
-To do this, we open system properties, inside the control panel.
-We select environment variables.
+Finally, if we want to avoid typing the full path to the compiler, we can add the path to the system PATH variable.
+To do this, open System Properties from the Control Panel.
+Select Environment Variables.

-We look for the PATH system variable and click on edit.
+Find the system PATH variable and click Edit.

-Finally, we add the address to the end of the variable value, separated by a semicolon.
+Finally, add the address to the end of the variable’s value, separated by a semicolon.

 Done!
-Now we can compile any our class (or any other C# class) by simply writing.
+Now we can compile our class (or any other C# class) by simply typing:

 csc helloWorld.cs

 Did you find this information useful?
 Do you prefer another language over C# and .NET?
 Do you have any questions?
-If you want to give your opinion or suggestions, feel free to leave a comment.
+If you want to give your opinion or suggestions, you are invited to leave a comment.